rodrigomosquitu/url-shortener/README.md

 `Default region name [us-east-1]: `
 `Default output format [json]: `

 On a Windows machine, create a shortcut that links to the `install.bat` batch file.
-Just go into properties for the shortcut and select advanced, then "run as administrator".
+Just go into properties for the shortcut and select advanced, then "run as administrator" and run the shortcut.

 YOU´RE DONE!